ServiceStack/servicestack.net/MyApp/_posts/2026-08-26_api-schema.md

 }
 ```

-The schema is compact enough to retrieve on demand but expressive enough to power an independent client.
+Compact enough to retrieve on demand, expressive enough to power an independent client.
+The [API Schema docs](https://docs.servicestack.net/api-schema) document every key in full.

 ## Built to scale beyond thousands of APIs

 ### The cost of loading everything up front

 ServiceStack's API Explorer at `/ui` loads the full `MetadataApp` document from `/metadata/app.json` — every operation, DTO, data model and related type — before it can show you one API.
 That is convenient at smaller scales and increasingly expensive at larger ones: the browser downloads, parses and retains metadata for the entire application to render a single form.

-Customers with particularly large API surfaces could eventually hit JavaScript engine limits during initialization, preventing API Explorer from loading at all.
+For customers with the largest API surfaces this eventually became a hard ceiling.
+Applications with 1,000+ APIs could hit JavaScript engine limits during initialization, preventing API Explorer from loading at all — the teams who most needed a way to explore their APIs were the ones who couldn't. **Those Apps now get a working, searchable UI for every one of their APIs**, because nothing has to load the whole application to render one form.

 ### Load one focused schema at a time